 Although this can bring with it many challenges, I also think that this is where gay people can realize the gift that being gay gives them.
 Being gay allows a person to face society earlier in life than others, and this grows confidence, as well as an awareness of one’s true values.

 If you are in any way struggling to understand what stage of the coming out process you (or a loved one) are in, don’t hesitate to reach out.
 As a gay man, I have been there myself and I know how challenging and rewarding each stage can be.
-As a gay therapist who specializes in providing therapy to gay men and the wider lgbtq+ community, I have many years of experience helping fellow gay people learn to love themeslves and thrive.
+As a gay cbt therapist who specializes in providing therapy to gay men and the wider lgbtq+ community, I have many years of experience helping fellow gay people learn to unpack the meaning of being gay and how to learn to love themeslves and thrive.

 Click HERE to learn more about therapy for gay men.
 If you are looking for support from a gay therapist, who is also a gay life coach, and specializes in providing therapy for the lgbtq+ community, please feel free to contact me at my Honolulu or London clinic.
 I am happy to offer you a free test drive session to learn more about how gay therapy can help you.